 While I put all my energy into finding out what was wrong with me, my friend swiftly moved on.
 She met a new man and told me I had to help her keep him on his toes.
-Unlike her last relationship, she wanted this man to know she had a life independent of him, she had friends independent of his and she made it clear to me that I had to make that happen because we both knew it was not entirely true.
+Unlike her last relationship, she wanted this man to know she had a life independent of him, she had friends independent of his, and she made it clear to me that I had to make that happen because we both knew it was not entirely true.
 She had given herself completely to her last relationship such that when it ended, she almost died, “that will never happen again!” she exclaimed once she was done explaining my duties and responsibilities in her new relationship.
 I agreed fully.
 Several weeks went by and we went on many imaginary spa weekends away, wine tasting and girls’ trips but the whole time we were holed up in my flat watching back to back episodes of scandal with our phones on plane mode.
 It worked for a while because the man was convinced his girlfriend had a full-on life away from him.

 The downside to this was that he became relentless in showering her with attention, gifts, trips, introducing her to his friends and family and she drifted away from me.
 Eventually we only saw each other briefly once every blue moon.
 The other downside was that my health deteriorated, and she was not there to witness or ask questions.
-They were falling in love as I was falling serious ill.
+They were falling in love as I was falling seriously ill.
 Every so often I’d call, or she’d call, and our conversation would last less than a minute every time because they were always doing something.
-I felt some pang of jealousy but was relieved because then I wouldn’t have to explain why my make-up was always over the top, or why I stuffed my bra or why I looked sickly.
+I felt some pangs of jealousy but was relieved because then I wouldn’t have to explain why my make-up was always over the top, or why I stuffed my bra or why I looked sickly.

 When they organised a summer party, I went later than everyone else because I couldn’t face people in broad summer daylight.